Beyond Quantum Cluster Theories: Multiscale Approaches for Strongly Correlated Systems: Dynamical Mean Field Theory

 The exact Green function of the above action can be completely characterized by the self-energy $\Sigma$.
 If we write the self-energy in the frequency-momentum space, the relation between the bare Green function and the exact Green function $G$ is given by the Dyson equation,

-The idea of the dynamical mean field theory is to relate the full model with spatial dependence to one without spatial dependence.
-Stripping off the spatial dependence of the above action, we obtain:
+In the simplified case of a translationally invariant system, the idea of the dynamical mean field theory is to relate the full lattice problem with spatial dependence to a single site problem.
+To this end, DMFT reframes (\ref{eq:action1}) into an effective action for a single site with a bare Green's function $\mathcal{G}$:

+Consider the Anderson impurity model characterizing an impurity coupled to a band of conducting electrons and given by the Hamiltonian: